zhaokg/Rbeast/README.md

 ##  BEAST:  A Bayesian Ensemble Algorithm for Change-Point Detection and Time Series Decomposition

-####  BEAST is a Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in [Zhao et al. (2019)](https://go.osu.edu/beast2019).
+####  BEAST is a Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in <ins>[Zhao et al. (2019)](https://go.osu.edu/beast2019)</ins>.
 BEAST is useful for changepoint detection (i.e., breakpoints or structural breaks), nonlinear trend analysis, time series decomposition, and time series segmentation
 > **BEAST** was impemented in C/C++.
 Check the `Source` folder for the source code.
 R and Matlab interfaces are also provided and can be found under the `R` and `Matlab` folders above.
 Or follow the instructions below to install and run BEAST in R or Matlab.

+> **Quick installation**: In Matlab, run `eval(webread('http://bit.ly/loadbeast', weboptions('cert','')))`; in R, run `install.packages("Rbeast")`.